geeksblabla/awesome-morocco/readme.md

 - [JSS](https://github.com/mboussaid/JSS) - A minimal `javascript` ibrary that allows you to change the style of elements By [@mboussaid](https://github.com/mboussaid)
 - [VerifyJS](https://github.com/mboussaid/VerifyJS) - A minimal `javascript` ibrary that allows to add verification to your inputs By [@mboussaid](https://github.com/mboussaid)
 - [SeuleJs](https://github.com/ElMehdiLebbar/SeuleJs) - A progressive, incrementally-adoptable JavaScript framework for building UI on the web By [@ElMehdiLebbar](https://github.com/ElMehdiLebbar)
+- [Svelte Formly](https://github.com/arabdevelop/svelte-formly) - Generate a dynamic and reactive forms for svelte with custom your own rules.
+By [@kamalkech](https://github.com/kamalkech)

 #### Java